mariuz/perl-dbd-firebird/README.md

 *BEFORE* BUILDING, TESTING AND INSTALLING this you will need to:

 - Build, test and install Perl 5 (at least 5.8.1).
-  It is very important to TEST it and INSTALL it!

 - Build, test and install the DBI module (at least DBI 1.41).
-  It is very important to TEST it and INSTALL it!

   On Debian/Ubuntu you can do a simple:
     sudo apt-get install firebird2.5-dev libdbi-perl